fdq09eca/asc_luckdraw/README.md

 |  Mark Six [^bgm]   | <kbd>Space</kbd> |
 | Stop audio [^stop] |  <kbd>Esc</kbd>  |

 [^bgm]: It is background music.
 If it is activated, it loops forever.
-It ends unless closing the tab.
+It ends unless the tab is killed.
 [^stop]: It does not stop the background music, but only other audio tracks.